 Duke University basketball star's shoe busts open mid-play

-Zion Williamson, a freshman star player for Duke University's basketball team, destroyed his shoe with his own foot in the first 36 seconds of a game — at which former President Obama was in attendance — on Wednesday night.
+Zion Williamson, a freshman star player for Duke University's basketball team, destroyed his shoe with his own foot in the first 36 seconds of a game — at which former President Barack Obama was in attendance — on Wednesday night.

 Williamson, 18, was dribbling the ball around the University of North Carolina Tar Heels' defense during his team's possession when he landed on his left foot, and suddenly slid across the floor.